axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     QObject::connect(socket, &QTcpSocket::readyRead, &client, &TcpClient::readFromAll);
 });
 ```

-This code uses a lambda function to connect the `newMessageReceived` signal of the `TcpClient` object to a slot.
-When a new message is received, the signal is emitted and the lambda function is called.
-The function then logs the received message using `qDebug` and appends it to the `receivedTextEdit` widget.
+This snippet creates a connection between a `QTcpSocket` and the `TcpClient` object.
+When a new connection is made, it prints the peer address and sets up a signal-slot connection to read incoming data from all connected sockets.
+The code is a lambda function that is executed when a new connection is made that takes a `QTcpSocket` pointer as its argument.
+This function first prints the peer address of the socket using `qDebug()`.
+It then appends the same information to the `debugTextEdit` using `appendPlainText()`.
+Finally, it sets up a signal-slot connection between the socket's `readyRead` signal and the `readFromAll` slot of the `TcpClient` object using the `QObject::connect()` function.

 ```cpp
 QObject::connect(&client, &TcpClient::newMessageReceived, [&](QString message)
 {